 This dynamic approach to early education knocks down the classroom walls and opens up a world of wonder and opportunity for these students.
-Wild Hearts is a fully outdoor program where children will work in our active child-friendly garden, they’ll have the opportunity to challenge themselves daily on our mini low-ropes course; hike through the woods learning about native species, participate in dramatic play on the outdoor stage, in the fairy garden and mud kitchen; they will learn about spatial reasoning and engineering concepts in our building area and participate in unique open-ended art projects fueled only by their own creativity.
+Wild Hearts is a fully outdoor program where children will work in our active child-friendly garden, challenge themselves daily on our mini low-ropes course; hike through the woods learning about native species, participate in dramatic play on the outdoor stage, in the fairy garden and mud kitchen; and participate in unique open-ended art projects fueled only by their own creativity.

 Wild Hearts guides also employ the Montessori method to guide children through literacy and math exercises in unique ways that incorporate nature.
-Whether it is counting or forming letters from found natural objects, reading stories or reciting poetry beneath the shade of a giant tree, measuring rainfall or plants in the garden, or drawing letter shapes in the sand and dirt, our students are challenged as they show readiness for these early academic concepts.
+Whether it is counting or forming letters from found natural objects, reading stories or reciting poetry beneath the shade of a giant tree, measuring rainfall or plants in the garden, or drawing letter shapes in the sand, our students are challenged as they show readiness for these early academic concepts.
 Cultural awareness and exposure is also a very important part of creating a connection with the planet and all of the creatures in it.
-Children learn appreciation and respect for our earth and different cultures through music, art, children’s literature, and the inquiry-based curriculum.
+Children learn appreciation and respect for our earth and different cultures through music, art, children’s literature, and inquiry-based opportunities.

 Children gain valuable life skills as they extend their understanding of the world through nature education; science and engineering projects, agriculture and animal care, yoga and mindfulness, nutrition and human health, team building, creative arts and music.
 Children will have the chance to work independently, build confidence and also to form relationships with peers and with the world around them in a truly meaningful way: through real-life experiences in nature.

-Learn more about our school-specific training program for our Nature Guides and support staff here.
+Learn more about our school-specific training program here.

 The school also employs a certified yoga teacher who visits with the children weekly for yoga and mindfulness practice amidst the trees, birds and sounds of nature.